benjaminnamo/CS3388-Computer-Graphics/Bezier Pen Tool/README.md

 # Bezier Pen Tool
-This code is a simple implementation of a Bezier curve drawing program using C++.
+This code is a simple implementation of a spline-based pen tool program that uses bezier curves and C++.
 It uses the open-source library GLFW for creating and handling windows, and basic mathematics for calculating distance between points and drawing curves.

 The Bezier curve is a parametric curve used in computer graphics, design, and animation.
 The curve is defined by a set of control points, which can be used to adjust the shape of the curve.